The Plot command requires two columns, X and Y.

 These can be number columns, date columns, or text columns that have been mapped to a number.

 By default, the command draws a solid line, that has the same color and width as the pen in the Style settings.
 You can modify the line style, color, and width.
 Choose from the nine built-in line styles.

 At the bottom of the Line style menu, there is a section labeled ‘From Style’.
 These are styles that you can customize in the Style settings.

 You can add points at the x-y coordinates.
 There are over 20 different points styles to choose from.
-When you add open points, the point fill color and size are set to the point variable in the Style settings.
+The makers alternate between symbols with an open fill and a solid fill.

 If you select any symbols with an open marker, a color menu and an entry box appear to the right.
 The color menu controls the fill color.
 The entry box controls the marker size.

 The fill color is initially set to the predefined point color in the Style settings, but you can change it to any of the colors in the menu or use the color picker.

 You can change the fill and line color independently, but the outline of the marker will always match the color of the line.

 You can also select ‘No Color’ from the color menu.
 This means the fill is transparent such that, overlapping points, other graph elements, or background colors set in the Canvas settings, can show through.